Why get a PhD in Urban Development and Governance?

 Variety of research possibilities

-The programme is divided into seven fields of research which offers a variety of research possibilities: environment, economics, infrastructure, housing, land and planning.
+The programme is divided into six fields of research, which offers a variety of research possibilities: environment, economics, infrastructure, housing, land and planning.

 PhD round tables